Published July 2018 M-Anation

-Almost Gates exist in the human brain.
+These matches can be called Almost Gates.
 They are a feature of the standard operation of neurons.
 Almost Gates are the source of the abstraction we routinely utilized in which we focus on only specific features of a situation.

 Any two sets of inputs, which exceed the neural threshold, send the same signal to all neurons downstream of it.
 Think of that–different sensations will be treated as the same.
 Since input detail in excess of that need to fire the neuron is not communicated downstream, abstraction automatically occurs.